MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/Cluster-Domain-Migration.md

 ![Destroy and Rebuild](media\Cross-Domain-Cluster-Migration\Cross-Cluster-Domain-Migration-1.gif)

 The second option is less destructive but requires additional hardware as a new cluster would need to be built in the new domain.
-Once the cluster is in the new domain, Cluster Migration Wizard can be run to migrate the resources.
-Please note that this does not migrate data which would need to be done through other methods.
+Once the cluster is in the new domain, run the Cluster Migration Wizard to migrate the resources.
+Note that this doesn't migrate data - you'll need to use another tool to migrate data, such as [Storage Migration Service](../storage/storage-migration-service/overview.md)(once cluster support is added).

 ![Build and Migrate](media\Cross-Domain-Cluster-Migration\Cross-Cluster-Domain-Migration-2.gif)